gomezdj/exerkinemap/README.md

 )
 ```

-# Exerkine Dynamics & Clinical Translation
+# Exerkine Kinetics, Dynamics & Clinical Translation
-- ExerDynamix transitions from "what is there" to "how it works" by focusing on:
+- ExerkineMap transitions from "what is there" to "how it works" by focusing on:

 - Receptor-Dependent Mechanisms: Distinguishing between receptor-mediated signaling and passive diffusion/EV-mediated transport.